Our Take On FTX.US

 As you can see in the screenshot from the FTX.US fees page, FTX charges what are known as maker and taker fees.
 This is done to support the overall trading environment, keeping things in balance.

-A trade is categorized two ways: whether it helps make the market, or if it takes from the market.
+A trade is categorized in two ways: whether it helps make the market or if it takes from the market.
 Ultimately, liquidity is the measure in terms of whether a trade is making the market or taking from it.
 Let’s take a popular crypto asset like Bitcoin.
 If you’re putting in a delayed order (limit order) on a Bitcoin trade, that means you’re not acting right away.
-That means you aren’t taking liquidity out of the market, but adding to it for other traders.
+That means you aren’t taking liquidity out of the market but adding to it for other traders.